megangilpin/JavaScript30/README.md

-# JavaScript30 - My solutions to Wes Bos's JavaScript30 course :apple:
+# An app a day keeps the doctor away, right? :apple:

+## Overview
-There's never been a better time than during a "stay-in-place" order to do an app a day!
-An app a day keeps the doctor away, right?
+Follow along as I build an app a day with Wes Bos's JavaScript30 course,https://javascript30.com/.
+What better time to do an app a day than during a "stay-in-place" order!